Summer Program in Greece (CLAS 370/470)

 East Crete: Gournia, Archaeological Museum of Aghios Nikolaos, Lato

-West Crete: Rethymnon (Archaeological Museum, Folklore and Historical Museum, Fortezza)
+West Crete: Rethymnon (Folklore and Historical Museum, Fortezza)

-West Crete: Chania (Archaeological Museum, Byzantine Museum, Ancient Kydonia), Aptera
+West Crete: Chania (Archaeological Museum, Byzantine Museum, Ancient Kydonia), Aptera, Eleutherna

 West Crete: Maleme (German War Memorial and Airstrip, Tholos Tomb), Kissamos (Museum, House of Pheidias Site)